 Strong data reliability and accuracy are required for making sound business judgments and winning strategies.
 Decision-makers can be certain that they will be able to use accurate and reliable data to support their strategy.
 However, inaccurate or confusing data can lead to poor analytics, which can be harmful to a variety of business challenges.
 Unreliable data might lead a firm in a false direction, but reliable information essentially ensures the choices made are useful and well-informed.

-In this blog Data validation vs data quality both are two important concepts in ensuring that data is accurate and reliable for making business decisions.
+In this blog, data validation and data quality are two important concepts that ensure that data is accurate and reliable for making business decisions.
 Data validation is the process of checking the data before it is entered into the system for completeness and accuracy and making sure it complies with predefined standards and criteria.
 Data validation is important to make sure the data is reliable before it is used.
 On the other hand, data quality ensures the usefulness and reliability of the overall state of data.
 It focuses on the suitability of the intended use of data over time.
+Now, let’s understand the key points of data validation vs data quality in this blog.

 What is Data Validation?